Cetis/intelligent-campus/mapping/README.md

 ### Buildings Example

-A University building should use the [University term](https://wiki.openstreetmap.org/wiki/Tags) with a recommended minimum of the building, operator, name.
+A University should use the [University term](items.md#university) with a recommended minimum of the building, operator, name.
 A building that spans an area should be supplied with an array of coordinates, which can be converted to an OSM way.

 #### GeoJSON JSON Example